carla-simulator/carla/Docs/core_map.md

 ### Generating map navigation

 The client needs to make a request to the server to get the `.xodr` map file and parse it to a [`carla.Map`](python_api.md#carla.Map) object.
 This only needs to be done once.
-Maps are heavy and unneccessary calls can be expensive.

 To get the map object: